Šarūnas Marčiulionis: Personal life

 Even with language barriers, Marčiulionis was a devoted teammate, and active in the communities he played in.
 In 1987, he helped a Panevėžys man get an artificial heart valve for his son, by appealing to Donnie Nelson, who arranged an operation for the teenager in the United States.
 In the aftermath of the 1989 San Francisco earthquake, Marčiulionis appeared at the site of a commuter train accident, wearing his Warriors warm up outfit, and he helped by pulling out trapped passengers and administering first aid.

 After he joined the Warriors, Marčiulionis's wife Inga enrolled at Merritt College, where she walked on to their women's basketball team and was a star player for two seasons.
 She became one of 147 women in women's college basketball history to score 50 or more points in a college game while at Merritt College, and joined the faculty of Merritt College after graduating.
 She served as head coach of Merritt's women's basketball team, and is now the head of their kinesiology department.

 Marčiulionis and Inga are divorced and have one daughter.
 Inga lives in the United States and continues her work at Merritt College.

-Marčiulionis married Laura Mikelionytė on March 10, 2012.
+Marčiulionis married Laura Mikelionytė on March 10, 2012, who took the name Laura Marčiulione.

 Šarūnas' son Augustas Marčiulionis made his debut in the Lithuanian Basketball League on September 19, 2020, as a member of his father's first professional team Rytas Vilnius.
 Augustas played on an amateur contract to preserve his eligibility to play NCAA basketball, and on June 16, 2021, signed a letter of intent to play at Saint Mary's College starting in the 2021–22 season.
+In 2026, Augustas was included in the final roster of the senior Lithuania men's national basketball team during the 2027 FIBA Basketball World Cup qualification on August 28–31, received his first playing time in official games and was one of Lithuania's leaders (averaged 13 points, 1.5 rebounds, 4 assists in two games). Šarūnas and Augustas is the second father-son duo to play for the senior Lithuania men's national basketball team (the first father-son duo is Arvydas Sabonis and Domantas Sabonis).